Rahuls66/Python-DeepLearning/README.md

-This repository contains projects done using Deep LEarning Algorithms.
+This repository contains projects done using Deep Learning Techniques and Algorithms.